glee2429/Programming_Languages_Idris/Lecture/Wk1.md

 (x::_)  !!
 Z    = Just x
 (_::xs) !!
 (S n) = xs !! n
 ```
+In the exercise above, (!!) function returns the result of 'Maybe a' and the reason why we designed this way is to meet the totality condition (Idris programs MUST terminate.)

 #### III.
 Total functions
 Always add the line below at the top of all Idris modules, since every program written in Idris should be terminated.